Buckminster Fuller: In popular culture

 Fuller is quoted in "The Tower of Babble" from the musical Godspell: "Man is a complex of patterns and processes."

 Belgian rock band dEUS released the song The Architect, inspired by Fuller, on their 2008 album Vantage Point.

 Indie band Driftless Pony Club titled their 2011 album Buckminster after Fuller.
 Each of the album's songs is based upon his life and works.

 The design podcast 99% Invisible (2010–present) takes its title from a Fuller quote: "Ninety-nine percent of who you are is invisible and untouchable."

 Fuller is briefly mentioned in X-Men: Days of Future Past (2014) when Kitty Pryde is giving a lecture to a group of students regarding utopian architecture.

-Robert Kiyosaki's 2015 book Second Chance concerns Kiyosaki's interactions with Fuller as well as Fuller's unusual final book, Grunch of Giants.
+Robert Kiyosaki's 2009 book Conspiracy of the Rich and 2015 book Second Chance both concern Kiyosaki's interactions with Fuller as well as Fuller's unusual final book, Grunch of Giants.

 In The House of Tomorrow (2017), based on Peter Bognanni's 2010 novel of the same name, Ellen Burstyn's character is obsessed with Fuller and provides retro-futurist tours of her geodesic home that include videos of Fuller sailing and talking with Burstyn, who had in real life befriended Fuller.

+In The Simpsons' Treehouse of Horror episode airing on October 29, 1992, a scan over Springfield graveyard reveals graves for American workmanship, Drexell's Class, slapstick, and Buckminster Fuller.